dbrennan2/EPD455-2022/README.md

-# EPD455
+# EPD455-2022
-public repo, related to EPD455 Python intro class
+public repo, related to the 2022 EPD455 Python intro class